 “We (ETC) are extremely proud of all their achievements.
 Taking a leap of faith and stepping outside their comfort zones has had a wonderful impact on their lives.”

-20 year old Nambucca Valley local Chatesha Craig is thrilled to be working as a Food and Beverage Attendant at the 5 Star Sails in the Desert resort.
+20-year-old Nambucca Valley local Chatesha is thrilled to be working as a Food and Beverage Attendant at the 5 Star Sails in the Desert resort.

 “My life has had a huge change – I’m living without my family and earning my own money.
 I’ve become more independent which is good.
 It was the push that I needed as I was way too dependent on my parents,” Chatesha said.

-22 year old Kempsey local Joseph Miles has followed his passion for horticulture and is working as a Landscaper at Ayers Rock Campground.
+22-year-old Kempsey local Joseph has followed his passion for horticulture and is working as a Landscaper at Ayers Rock Campground.

 “Before I moved out here I wasn’t doing anything, just sitting at home.
 It’s great now because I can walk into a shop and buy whatever I want.
 Money is not an issue now,” Joseph said.